hafiz837/3D_PORTFOLIO/README.md

 ## Project Description

-The **3D Portfolio** is a web-based project that showcases a collection of 3D models and scenes.
-It allows users to interact with the 3D objects, view them from different angles, and navigate through various projects.
-This portfolio is designed to highlight the creator's capabilities in 3D design, WebGL, and interactive web development.
+The **3D Portfolio** is a web-based project designed to showcase a collection of 3D models and scenes.
+It allows users to interact with 3D objects, view them from various angles, and navigate through different projects.
+This portfolio highlights the creator's capabilities in 3D design, WebGL, and interactive web development.

 ## Features